nemolize/match3/README.md

-# Web App Template
+# Match-3 Puzzle Game

-A modern web application template built with React, TypeScript, and Vite.
+A modern match-3 puzzle game built with React, TypeScript, and Vite.
+Features smooth animations, mobile-optimized swipe controls, and cascading match effects.

+## Game Features

+- **Match-3 Gameplay**: Match 3 or more gems of the same color to clear them
+- **Swipe Controls**: Mobile-optimized swipe gestures for gem swapping
+- **Smooth Animations**: Fluid swap, drop, and match-clearing animations
+- **Cascading Matches**: Automatic chain reactions when gems fall into new matches
+- **Progressive Scoring**: Score multipliers for combo matches
+- **Responsive Design**: Optimized for both desktop and mobile devices

-## Features
+## Technical Features

 - **React** with TypeScript
+- **Framer Motion** for smooth animations
+- **@use-gesture/react** for touch gesture handling
 - **Vite** for fast development and building
 - **Biome** for linting and formatting
 - **Vitest** for unit testing with Testing Library